manderio/manderio/README.md

 Currently I am working on:
 - remander - a tool to help my adhd by managing to-do lists
-- mandolin - a discord bot I am writing in kotlin to learn discord API and Kotlin
+- mandotlin - a discord bot I am writing in kotlin to learn discord API and Kotlin
 - mander.io - my network setup and structure

 Upcoming projects:
 - manderbot - a bot for discord that will be using remander, although this is a later project

-_Note, all my projects are private repos at the moment since they are being started, however, if you would like to know more, feel free to just ask me about it.
-I am always happy to discuss what I am working on at the moment_
+_Note, some of my projects private repos at the moment since they are being started, however, if you would like to know more, feel free to just ask me about it.
+I am always happy to discuss what I am working on!_

 Languages I ~~know~~ am learning atm:
 - Python (but rarely use it)
 - Haskell (on pause at this time)
 - Powershell (for windows administration)
-- Starting with Kotlin soon enough
+- Kotlin (learning it)
-- Will pick up Rust at some point when I am less of a dumbdumb
+- Barely any Rust

 My interests include:
 - breaking software